VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [three.js](https://threejs.org)
 <--->
-"Three.js is a lightweight cross-browser JavaScript library/API used to create and display animated 3D computer graphics on a Web browser.
-Three.js scripts may be used in conjunction with the HTML5 canvas element, SVG or WebGL."
+{{< vale >}}"Three.js is a lightweight cross-browser JavaScript library/API used to create and display animated 3D computer graphics on a Web browser.
+Three.js scripts may be used in conjunction with the HTML5 canvas element, SVG or WebGL."{{< /vale >}}
 <--->
 [Three.js examples from Free Frontend](https://freefrontend.com/three-js-examples/) and [on the Three.js site itself](https://threejs.org/examples/)
 {{< /columns2 >}}